Rationale for and mechanisms of benefit of cardiac resynchronization therapy

 In addition, some patients with HF and bundle branch block benefit from simultaneous pacing of both ventricles (biventricular or BiV pacing) or of one ventricle.
 This approach is referred to as cardiac resynchronization therapy (CRT) [1-6].
 CRT can be achieved with a device designed only for pacing or can be incorporated into a combination device with an ICD (figure 1).

 CRT is now recommended across a spectrum of patients with HF due to systolic dysfunction in association with QRS delay [7,8].
 Initial studies of CRT therapy resulted in United States Food and Drug Administration (FDA) approval for patients with advanced HF (usually New York Heart Association [NYHA] class III or IV), severe systolic dysfunction (eg, left ventricular ejection fraction ≤35 percent) and intraventricular conduction delay (eg, QRS >120 msec).
 Based on the positive results of the MADIT-CRT trial, which evaluated CRT in the setting of Class I-II HF with QRS delay, the FDA has approved CRT to this class of patients .
-(See "Cardiac resynchronization therapy in heart failure: Indications" and "Cardiac resynchronization therapy in heart failure: Indications", section on 'Clinical trials'.)
+(See "Cardiac resynchronization therapy in heart failure: Indications".)

 - Leclercq C, Kass DA.
 Retiming the failing heart: principles and current clinical status of cardiac resynchronization.
 J Am Coll Cardiol 2002; 39:194.